ericjlima/notes/README.md

 Steps to take:

 1.)
 Have mysql installed and create an empty DB.
-I called my database "mydb"
+I called my database "mydb".

 2.)
 Look at routes/notes and replace the credentials with your own.
 My user is ericx2x.
 Make your own mysql user that created your 'mydb' database.